UCD4IDS/WaveletsExt.jl/paper/paper.md

 ![Left: HeaviSine signals with Gaussian noise.
 Black lines represent the original (non-noisy) signal.
 Right: Simultaneously denoised signals using the JBB algorithm with a universal thresholding constant determined by the VisuShrink method [@Donoho:1994]. \label{fig:denoising}](denoising.png)

 ## Feature Extraction
-Users can extract distinguishing features of signals localized in time and frequency using the Local Discriminant Basis (LDB) algorithm.
+For signal classification problems, users can extract distinguishing features localized in both the time and frequency domains using the Local Discriminant Basis (LDB) algorithm.
 Further details can be found in the original papers by Saito and his collaborators [@Saito:1995; @Saito:2002] as well as the interactive tutorial [@Dan:2021].

 ```julia
 using Plots, Wavelets, WaveletsExt